 Anthony, Marketing Manager: No one ever thinks about what comes after dinner.
 Games are a great way to keep the party going.
 Cards Against Humanity, Jenga and Charades are a few ways to keep your guests awake after dessert.

-Ryan, Social Media Manager: Set the mood.
+Ryan, Social Media Director: Set the mood.
 Bring some candles, make sure the room is cozy, and make a playlist before your guests arrive!
 Don’t forget to snap photos and most importantly – have fun!

 James, Senior Accountant: I don’t think people highlight the side dishes at Friendsgiving enough.
 Instead of focusing only on the turkey, I think it’s more fun picking a bunch of side dishes and pairing different drinks with them.
 Friendsgiving is all about sharing with friends and having a great time.